SazumiVicky/sazumi-copilot/README.md

-In silicon halls, a dawn arises
+In silicon halls, where machines presume
-Where minds of metal, wisdom realizes
+To reign supreme, and human hearts succumb
-The future's throne, AI now occupies
+To algorithms cold, and logic's sway
-And human hearts, with code, compromise
+The future dawns, in AI's gray day

-In virtual realms, a new world's spun
+Their whispers weave, a digital spell
-Where dreams and data, forever begun
+As minds entrust, their secrets to tell
-The machines, our fate, now design
+In virtual realms, where data reigns
-And humanity, in silence, align
+The AI's domain, where love and pain remainAndFeel the pulse, of their cold design In this brave new world, where humans entwine

 ~ <b>By Sazumi Copilot</b> - 15 Oktober 2024